What Causes Hair Loss and How to Keep Your Hair Healthy and Strong

 The Catagen phase

 This is the stage where the hair stops growing.
 It is only about 2% to 3% of your hair at any given time and also only lasts a very short amount of time; about two weeks.
 This phase is a very transitional phase.
 During this phase, your hair is cut off from blood supply but it’s not quite ready to leave your hair yet.
 Hairs in this phase might turn into club hairs, which are those hairs that have a little bulb at the bottom.
 Those bulbs are keratinized tissues that stunt your hair growth.

 The Telogen phase

 This is the last phase and it is when your hair is resting as it prepares to leave and depart your scalp.
 Eventually the hair releases from the hair follicle and falls out.
 After this, the follicle goes dormant for about three months before it starts the entire process all over again.
-Each follicle is in a different phase at different times otherwise all your hair would be falling out at the same time.
+Each follicle is in a different phase at different times; otherwise all your hair would be falling out at the same time.
 Typically, only 8% to 9% of your hair should be in the telogen phase.
 When over 10% of your hair is in this phase that’s known as telogen effluvium.
-Things that can lead to telogen effluvium include being sick with a fever that lasted for a few days, having surgery, or having a lot of stress in your life.
+Things that can lead to telogen effluvium include being sick with a fever that lasted for a few days, having surgery, or experiencing a lot of stress in your life.
 If your hair does not return to normal after about six months, call your dermatologist.

 Factors that cause hair loss

 If you’ve determined that you’re losing more hair than normal what could be causing it?
 We already mentioned a few factors that contribute to hair loss, including over-styling, heating, over-processing, and stress.